Cynthia Yatchman

 that rounds the gouache of thick watercolour, a triptych of night stars.

-Lifting his brush into a tiny fury, the enthusiasm of one more hourglass
+Lifting his brush into a tiny fury, the enthusiasm of one more hourglass glance

 breaking the earth with the sulk of incandescence, a garden of gratitude and clandestine wrath.

-Shingly little tiny stones pollinated from a boulder eighty million years
+Shingly little tiny stones pollinated from a boulder eighty million years old,

 the wild quiet coast, pummeled, and the gaping orange peonies, festering with ants.

-Tarting up the mole-hilled lot with impatience, petulant monkey flowers,
+Tarting up the mole-hilled lot with impatience, petulant monkey flowers, thyme, clover and lavender

-and the Durban white daisies with faded buttons, laced by toothless yellow
+and the Durban white daisies with faded buttons, laced by toothless yellow bones.

 In the rough box, a gigantic fuchsia, tied tall with a ribbon of string, named after Nana